-Councillors may continue to attend other external community events, but no formal role will be accepted, or support provided by Council officers (for example, writing a speech).
+Councillors may continue to attend external community events during an election period for a general election, but no formal role will be accepted, and no support will be provided by Council staff (for example, writing a speech).

-Existing Council programs and services for the community will continue as business as usual, but new promotional activity is not permitted during an election period.
+Existing Council programs and services for the community will continue as business as usual but new promotional activity is not permitted during the election period if it involves the publication of electoral material.